xonixx/xonixx.github.io/gc_less_java.md

 ![JVM crash with sun.misc.Unsafe](gc_less_java2.png)

-Yet it still it appears to be [pretty widely used](https://github.com/search?q=getDeclaredField%28%22theUnsafe%22%29&type=code).
+Yet still it appears to be [pretty widely used](https://github.com/search?q=getDeclaredField%28%22theUnsafe%22%29&type=code).

-### Epsilon GC

-To make sure that we indeed do not (accidentally) consume heap I enabled [the Epsilon GC setting](https://github.com/xonixx/gc_less/blob/7c6730eff1ec22c91f66826114de7943416771ad/Makesurefile#L34).

-[Epsilon GC](https://openjdk.org/jeps/318) is "a GC that handles memory allocation but does not implement any actual memory reclamation mechanism.
-Once the available Java heap is exhausted, the JVM will shut down."

 ### Data structures implementation

+So as a practical application of GC-less (heap-less) style of programming I decided to implement some basic data structures:

+- array
+- array list
+- stack
+- hash map

+Not only was I interested in how easy it is or if it's feasible at all.
+I also wondered how the performance will compare to plain Java's data structures.

 ### Generating code by template